 Benefits of Bedography

 For me, personally, the benefits of an in-bed workout are self-evident.
-On lazy or depressed days, a task as simple as putting on workout wear can feel daunting; when the logistics of getting to class are as low-lift as possible, I’m far more likely to show up.
-And there’s no denying that dance is an almost instant mood booster.
-“In this uncertain time, many of us are carrying a lot of stress, anxiety, and other tense feelings inside of us,” says Sokol.
+On lazy or depressed days, a task as simple as putting on workout wear can feel daunting; when the logistics of getting to class are as low-lift as possible, I’m far more likely to show up, and I can easily do it right before bed with minimal disruption to my routine.
+Plus, there’s no denying that dance is an almost instant mood booster.
+“Many of us are carrying a lot of stress, anxiety, and other tense feelings inside of us,” says Sokol.
 “Bedography is a release of these feelings, and a re-centering for women to tap back into their powerful feminine energy.
 A bonus side effect is that Bedography is also a great workout—you won't even realize it until you're sweating and feeling your inner thighs burning."

 How to Prepare for Bedography